 Size and weight are a big factor if you are planning on frequently moving the generator.
 If it is too big, it may not fit in your car or truck and if it is too heavy you might not be able to properly maneuver the unit.
 However, as the size of the dual fuel generator decreases, so does the power output, because larger, heavier motors are also the most powerful.
 Before deciding on which dual fuel generator to buy, consider whether you need a lot of power or if you would rather have a more transportable product.

 The products below were chosen for quality, price, and customer satisfaction to help you find the best dual fuel generator for your home.

 The generator operates at just 74 decibels and runs up to 12 hours with a full 6.6-gallon tank of gasoline.
 It has two GFCI 120-Volt standard household outlets, one 120-Volt transfer switch outlet, and one 120/240-Volt RV outlet.
 Each outlet has rubber covers for added safety and comes with a wheel kit and lift bracket for added mobility.
-The dual fuel generator measures 27 by 24 by 3 inches and weighs 230 pounds.

 This dual fuel generator can be started with an electric push start or a recoil cord backup and has four 120-Volt standard household outlets, one 12-Volt twist lock outlet, and one 120/240-Volt RV outlet with rubber covers for added protection.
 The generator measures 32 by 23 by 23 inches and weighs 196 pounds, but can be easily moved around with the rugged lift bracket and wheel kit.